polterguy/phosphorusfive-dox/chapter-14.md

       innerValue:Foo bar
 ```

 However, the first syntax is more condense, since it allows us to get rid of one node in our lambda object.
-It is also semantically more close to the end result HTML.
-Which sometimes makes it more readable, and easy on the eye.
+It is also semantically more close to the end result HTML, which sometimes makes it more readable and easy on the eye.

 ### Interesting facts